deepthigps/deepthigps/README.md

 # Hi, I'm Deepthi 👋

-I'm building my transition into data science with a focus on **real-world business problems** like credit risk, fraud detection, and customer analytics.
+I'm a data scientist interested in solving real-world business problems, especially in areas like credit risk, fraud detection, and customer analytics.

-I’m especially interested in how models actually get used — not just predicting outcomes, but helping make better decisions.
+This GitHub is where I document my hands-on work using public datasets to explore how data science can support real decision-making.

 ---

-## 🚀 What I'm working on right now
+## 🚀 What I'm working on

-* Building a **credit risk decision system** (approve / review / decline)
-* Exploring **fraud detection in highly imbalanced data**
-* Working on **customer churn and retention strategies**
+### Credit Risk Underwriting Decision Engine

+I'm currently working on a project to estimate default risk and translate it into simple decisions like approve, review, or decline.

+Instead of focusing only on model performance, I'm trying to understand how threshold choices affect approvals and risk.

 ---

-## 📌 Featured Work

-### 🔹 Credit Risk Underwriting Decision Engine *(in progress)*

-I’m starting with a public dataset and trying to build something close to how a real underwriting system might work.

-Instead of just training models, I’m focusing on:

-* How to set thresholds
-* How decisions change based on risk
-* Tradeoffs between approvals and defaults
+### Fraud Detection

+Next, I plan to work on fraud detection problems with highly imbalanced data, focusing on precision-recall tradeoffs and reducing false positives.

 ---

-### 🔹 Fraud Detection *(coming next)*

-I plan to focus on:

-* Precision vs recall tradeoffs
-* Reducing false positives
-* Handling very imbalanced data
+### Customer Churn

+I’m also planning a churn analysis project to identify at-risk customers and think through possible retention strategies.

 ---

-### 🔹 Customer Churn *(planned)*

-Goal is to:

-* Identify at-risk customers
-* Segment them
-* Suggest retention strategies

----

 ## 🧠 How I approach problems

-I usually start simple, then iterate:
+I like to start with the business problem first, then:

-* Understand the data first
+* understand the data
-* Build a baseline model
+* build a simple baseline
-* Improve features before chasing complex models
+* improve features before jumping to complex models

-* Always think about how the model would actually be used
+I try to focus on how models would actually be used, not just how well they perform.

 ---

-## 🛠️ Tools I use
+## 🛠️ Tools

 Python, SQL, Pandas, Scikit-learn, XGBoost, basic visualization

 ---

-## 📫 Let’s connect
+## 📫 Connect with me

 * LinkedIn: *(add your link here)*

 ---

-⚠️ Note
+## ⚠️ Note

-All projects here are built using public datasets.
-I’m using them to explore real-world problem setups and improve my practical understanding of data science.
+All projects here use public datasets and reflect my independent work to deepen my understanding of practical data science problems.